Notify me

 Established in 1882, John Smedley represents British heritage in fine knitwear.
 Crafting luxurious garments from premium materials like merino wool, the brand’s craftsmanship and commitment to quality symbolize British elegance and sophistication.

 Mackintosh, founded in 1823, stands as a stalwart in British heritage outerwear.
 Pioneering waterproof fabrics and classic designs, Mackintosh coats represent a legacy of craftsmanship and functionality that has endured for centuries.
-Their brand-name was once synonymous with a waterproof overcoat, but is less well known by younger generations.
+Their brand-name (often shortened to “mac”) was once synonymous with a waterproof overcoat, but is less well known by younger generations.

 Mulberry, founded in 1971, represents modern British heritage in luxury leather goods.
 The brand’s dedication to traditional craftsmanship and timeless designs, notably the Bayswater handbag, embodies understated elegance and quality.